This post may contain affiliate links.

 These are some of the key ingredients for this recipe.
 For a full list of ingredients, check out the recipe card below.

-- Butter: Take it out of the fridge 1-2 hours before baking, so it comes to room temperature. (depending how warm your kitchen is).
+- Egg: Take it out of the fridge 1-2 hours before baking, so it comes to room temperature. (depending how warm your kitchen is).

-- Unsweetened Cocoa powder: I use high quality dutch process cocoa powder for the best flavor, my favorite is from Valrhona or Ghirardelli.
+- Unsweetened Cocoa powder: I use high quality dutch process cocoa powder for the best flavor, my favorite is from Valrhona or Callebaut.

-Here is how to make and bake these Chocolate Cinnamon Rolls.
-This recipe needs a stand mixer with a dough hook attachment and a 25x18 cm baking tray lined with baking paper or a 8-inch baking pan.
+Here is how to make and bake these Mini Chocolate Cake.
+This recipe needs a stand mixer with a paddle attachment, or a hand mixer.
+You will need a 2x 15 cm/6-inch cake pans lined with parchment paper.

 The full recipe is down below in the recipe card.

-STEP BY STEP INSTRUCTIONS - FILLING AND ASSEMBLING
+STEP BY STEP INSTRUCTIONS - BUTTERCREAM AND ASSEMBLING

 EXPERT BAKING TIPS